Key takeaways:

 2. Identify your ideal customer or market

-To start attracting business, you’ll need to pinpoint who and where you want to serve.
+To make sure you’re attracting the right clients, you’ll need to pinpoint who and where you want to serve.
 Gain clarity in this step by asking questions like:

 - Do I have an ideal type of contract (residential or commercial)?